tekumara/notes/determined-ai.md

 `det e label add 17 foobar` Add the label “foobar” to experiment 17 `det trial logs 1` list logs for trial 1

-`det user login admin` authenticate as admin for the next 30 days, or until logged out
+`det user login admin` authenticate as admin for the next 30 days, or until logged out.
+Alternatively set the `DET_USER` and `DET_PASS` env vars.

 ## Notebooks